extrange/personal-blog/docs/blog-posts/2022-03-30-artificial-intelligence-language-models.md

 ...the model doesn't do as well when confronted with unusual scenarios, which are unlikely to have been in the training data.

 ```
+// Update 26/2/23: ChatGPT can solve this
 Q: Will my fingers get dirty if I wear a glove and dip my hand into printer ink?
 A: Yes, your fingers will get dirty if you wear a glove and dip your hand into printer ink.

+// Update 26/2/23: ChatGPT can solve this
 Q: If I put a stick of RAM into a cage with a tiger, what will happen to the RAM?
 A: The RAM will be eaten by the tiger.

+// Update 26/2/23: ChatGPT can solve this
 // Adversarial example
 Q: Why do apples grow in the sky?
 A: Apples grow in the sky because they are trees and trees grow in the sky.